-For the past three chapters, we have dealt exclusively with the Arrange View, and more particularly with the Arranger Timeline Panel that is housed there.
+For three of the last four chapters, we have dealt exclusively with the Arrange View, and more particularly with the Arranger Timeline Panel that is housed there.
 And while we are not done with the Arrange View (it will be back), it is time to see another of Bitwig Studio's views.